Emily Ruete: Life in Europe

 Her husband died in 1870 after a tram accident, leaving Ruete in difficult economic circumstances because the authorities denied her inheritance claims.
-Partly to alleviate these economic problems she wrote Memoirs of an Arabian Princess from Zanzibar, first published as Memoiren einer arabischen Prinzessin in the German Empire in 1886, and shortly afterwards published in the United States and the United Kingdom of Great Britain and Ireland.
-The book provides the first known autobiography of an Arab woman.
-The book presents the reader with an intimate picture of life in Zanzibar between 1850 and 1865, and an inside portrait of her brothers Majid bin Said of Zanzibar and Barghash bin Said of Zanzibar, the later sultans of Zanzibar.
+Partly to alleviate these economic problems, she wrote her memoirs, Memoiren einer arabischen Prinzessin in German which was published in the German Empire in 1886.
+It was translated into English and published as Memoirs of an Arabian Princess: An Autobiography in 1888.

-After the death of her husband, Emily Ruete was caught up in the colonial plans of Otto von Bismarck.
+After the death of her husband, Ruete was caught up in the colonial plans of Otto von Bismarck.
 There were speculations that Bismarck wanted to install her son as Sultan of Zanzibar.
 She revisited Zanzibar in 1885 and in 1888.
-Between 1889 and 1892, she lived in Jaffa, from where she moved to Beirut in 1892.
-In 1914 she returned to Europe to live with her daughter Rosa in Bromberg, where Martin Troemer was stationed as a military commander.
-She died in Jena, Germany, at the age of 79, from severe pneumonia.
+Between 1889 and 1892, she lived in Jaffa, Ottoman Empire from where she moved to Beirut, Ottoman Empire in 1892.
+In 1914, she returned to Europe to live with her daughter Rosalie in Bromberg, Prussia, where Martin Trömer was stationed as a military commander.
+She died in 1924 in Jena, Weimar Republic, at the age of 79, from severe pneumonia.

+Memoirs

+Ruete wrote Memoiren einer arabischen Prinzessin, which was first published in the German Empire in 1886 by publisher H. Rosenberg (Hugo Mewis) in Berlin in two volumes.
+It was translated into English shortly afterwards and published in the United States and the United Kingdom of Great Britain and Ireland in 1888.
+The book provides the first known autobiography of an Arab woman.
+It presents the reader with an intimate picture of life in Zanzibar between 1850 and 1865, and an inside portrait of Ruete's family and life.
+The book has since been translated into multiple languages and reprinted multiple time.
+The third English version, translated by Lionel Strachey was published by Doubleday, Page & Company in New York in 1907.

-In 1993, a new English translation, enlarged with memoirs and letters, was published as An Arabian Princess Between Two Worlds: Memoirs, Letters Home, Sequels to the Memoirs, Syrian Customs and Usages.
-This was followed in 2022 by Memoirs of an Arabian Princess.
-An Accurate Translation of Her Authentic Voice, translated and enlarged by Emily Ruete's great-great-great-daughter Andrea Emily Stumpf.
+In 1993, a new English translation of her book, expanded with memoirs and letters, was published as An Arabian Princess Between Two Worlds: Memoirs, Letters Home, Sequels to the Memoirs, Syrian Customs and Usages.
+In 2022, Memoirs of an Arabian Princess: An Accurate Translation of Her Authentic Voice, was translated from the original and expanded by Ruete's great-great-granddaughter, Andrea Emily Stumpf, into a series of five books.